daos-stack/daos/design/incr_reint_design.md

 - The lease makes the container maximum write epoch imprecise by up to one lease period.
   Modifications in the last minute before an exclusion may therefore disable fast mode for a reintegration that would otherwise have qualified.
 The lease length is a tunable trade-off between this imprecision and persistent write amortization.
+More generally, fast mode requires that no client modification of the pool lies at or above `M`, which the stable epoch itself trails by the reporting interval and the aggregation gap; fast mode therefore applies to pools that were quiescent for some tens of seconds before the exclusion and remained so during it, which is the intended target case of a planned or idle-time outage.
 - The layout precondition is deliberately strict.
 Reintegrations that follow an extension, a drain, or the earlier reintegration of a different target always take the regular path, even when the affected data is small, because proving the layout equivalent in those cases would